micihime/my-dev-website/README.md

 ✨ Features
 About Me: Learn more about my background, skills, and career journey.
 Portfolio: A collection of my projects, highlighting technologies and design principles.
-Blog: Articles and insights about my learning journey, frontend development, and creativity.
 Contact: A way to connect with me via email or social media.